عدل – عدلِ الٰہی

 Shia theologians identify three primary dimensions of Divine Justice:

-1. Justice in Creation (Takwini): Every created being receives exactly the grace, capacity, and potential it needs to fulfill its purpose.
-The universe operates with perfect balance and order — from the precise orbits of planets to the intricate structure of DNA.
-Scientists themselves marvel at the extraordinary precision and balance in the natural world, which Imam Ali (AS) described as “placing everything in its proper place.”
+1. Justice in Creation (Takwini): Every created being receives exactly the grace, capacity, and potential it needs.
+The universe operates with perfect balance and order.

-2. Justice in Legislation (Tashri’i): Allah’s laws and commandments are perfectly just.
+2. Justice in Legislation (Tashri’i): Allah’s laws are perfectly just.
 He does not burden a soul with more than it can bear.
 Every religious obligation is proportionate to human capacity.
-The Quran states: “Allah does not burden a soul beyond that it can bear.”
-(2:286)

 شیعہ متکلمین عدلِ الٰہی کے تین بنیادی پہلو بیان کرتے ہیں: